laravel/docs/homestead.md

     flip

-<a name="local-mail"></a>
+<a name="mail"></a>
-### Local mail
+### Mail

-Homestead includes the Postfix mail transfer agent listening on port `1025` by default.
-This allows you to specify your application to use STMP on `localhost` port `1025` and any mail sent will be handled by Postfix and caught by Mailhog.
-To view the email, open [http://localhost:8025](http://localhost:8025).
+Homestead includes the Postfix mail transfer agent, which is listening on port `1025` by default.
+So, you may instruct your application to use the `smtp` mail driver on `localhost` port `1025`.
+Then, all sent mail will be handled by Postfix and caught by Mailhog.
+To view your sent emails, open [http://localhost:8025](http://localhost:8025) in your web browser.

 <a name="network-interfaces"></a>
 ## Network Interfaces